 What is Life Settlement Fraud?

 As with all important business transactions, policy owners and insureds must be careful not to be the victim of fraud or to commit fraud in connection with a life settlement.
 Individual policy owners and insureds are often older individuals who may be particularly vulnerable to fraud schemes.
-The life settlement industry wants to help older adults avoid such circumstances.
+LISA and the entire life settlement industry want to help older adults avoid such circumstances.

 What makes this problematic is that the New York Insurance Law prohibits a person from initiating or facilitating the issuance of an insurance policy for the intended benefit of a person who, at the time when the policy is issued, has no insurable interest in the life of the person being insured.